 They must choose the least bad option from a number of difficult options.
 On one end, a new wave of ballistic rockets is launched.
 Israel has already warned that it will retaliate if this happens.

-The supreme leader, his advisers, and the Iranian will likely take the final decision that they believe is the least harmful to the survival of the Islamic regime.
+The supreme leader, his advisers, and the Iranian government will likely take the final decision that they believe is the least harmful to the survival of the Islamic regime.

 What are empty threats?

-In the hours leading up to and following Israel’s attacks, Iran’s official press carried defiant declarations that, on face value, suggested the decision to had already been made.
+In the hours leading up to and following Israel’s attacks, Iran’s official press carried defiant declarations that, on face value, suggested the decision to react had already been made.
 Its language is similar to Israel’s, which cites its right to defend against attack.
 The stakes are so high, Iran may decide to back down on its threats.

 Sir Keir starmer, the British Prime Minister, hopes that Israel acted in self defense.